 How do you go about teaching children these skills?
 This is definitely a topic that merits many, many posts–not just one.
 Let me give a brief idea, however, and then link to some helpful posts that go further in depth on the topic.

 - Example: Start by example.
 For children of all ages, including your babies, do work in front of your child.
 When Brayden was a baby, we lived in a studio apartment, which meant I didn’t do cleaning while he was napping.
 I cleaned in front of him.
 He LOVED to help me clean.
 He sat on the bed and “helped” me fold laundry.
 He “helped” me push the vacuum around the house.
 He held a broom and pushed it around the floor.
 No matter the age of your children, they will benefit from seeing you clean.

 - Explain: Explain what you are doing and why you are doing it.
 Keep it on your child’s level.
 This can even be applied to parenting choices.
-I often explain what I am doing with Brinley and why.
+I have always explained to my kids what I am doing and why.
 My children are learning parenting practices and life hacks from me.
 Do this the whole time they are growing up!

 - Keep it Small and Direct: Give your child manageable tasks.
 Give your child specific directions.
 To tell a child to go into a room and “clean it” is highly overwhelming.
 Instead, tell the child to pick up the books.
-Once those are all cleaned up, move on to another category.
+Once those are all cleaned up, move on to another category, like the stuffed animals.
 This makes the task manageable As adults, we make tasks manageable in our heads as we organize how to go about cleaning–children need help in doing this.

 - Praise: Praise your child for helping.
 Focus on efforts, “Wow!
 You worked so hard to make your bed!”
 Also point out the atmosphere you feel when things are clean, “I love when the room is all clean.
 I feel peaceful inside.
 Thank you for cleaning it up!”